fbpx

 10. Extra clothes: While New Zealand wildlife normally isn’t a killer, our changeable weather certainly can be.
 Always pack a jacket that is wind and rainproof, as well as multiple warm layers for both top and bottom.
 Never wear jeans or cotton while hiking.

-Related Reading: For more information on clothing and fabrics, check out this list on what to wear hiking that goes over seasonal changes and which fabrics are best for wicking sweat.
+Related Reading: For more information on clothing and fabrics, check out this article on what to wear hiking that goes over seasonal changes and which fabrics are best for wicking sweat.

 View of Taranaki from DOC hut in New Zealand

-In addition to this, the huts in New Zealand are relatively basic.
+In addition to the above, the huts in New Zealand are relatively basic.
 They provide tables and chairs, bunks with mattresses, toilets (often long-drop/pit), and running water (boil before using!).
 Some will also contain fires, but these are for heating and not cooking.
-If you are planning an overnight tramp, you will normally have to pack the following (although check the local visitor center or DOC website as they’ll be able to give you information specific to the hike you’re planning):

 • Sleeping bag + pillow (mattresses are normally supplied)